A-Z OF JEWELLERY |

 Carnelian

-A variety of chalcedony with a wax-like luster.
+A variety of chalcedony with a wax-like lustre.
 An ornamental stone found mainly in Greece or in Asia.
-Carnelian has a translucent color which may be deep red, flesh red, or reddish-white.
+Carnelian has a translucent colour which may be deep red, flesh red, or reddish-white.
 It takes a good polish and cut, and is ideal for seals and intaglios.

 Chalcedony

 An ornamental stone found in Asia Minor, primarily Greece, which has a translucent quality.
 It is a variety of quartz.
-The term chalcedony denotes a grayish or milky-colored quartz including the family of onyx, agate, cat’s eye, jasper, carnelian, and chrysoprase.
+The term chalcedony denotes a greyish or milky-coloured quartz including the family of onyx, agate, cat’s eye, jasper, carnelian, and chrysoprase.
 All take high polish and are suitable for good intaglio work except for the cat’s eye which is polished into a cabochon-cut stone.

 Channel Setting